docker/compose/README.md

 Fast, isolated development environments using Docker.

-Define your app's environment with Docker so it can be reproduced anywhere:
+Define your app's environment with Docker, by creating the following `Dockerfile`, so it can be reproduced anywhere:

     FROM python:2.7
     ADD . /code